Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

 The holiest site in Islam is a place that millions of pilgrims visit annually, making it the most important mosque in the world.
 Masjid Al-Haram is a place of incredible proportions, capable of holding up to 4 million people at a time.
-Masjid Al-Haram is one of the foremost impressive religious buildings in the world that comes with a history that dates back to centuries ago, but it is also one that has seen a large amount of expansion over the last 70 years.
+It is one of the foremost impressive religious buildings in the world, with a history that dates back centuries, but it has also seen a large amount of expansion over the last 70 years.

 The five pillars of Islam are a series of fundamental practices considered obligatory for all Muslims.
 They include the declaration of religion “Shahadah”, prayer “Salah”, almsgiving “zakah”, fasting “sawm” and eventually pilgrimage “hajj”.
-During Hajj, pilgrims from everywhere over the globe travel to Mecca to take part in several rituals.
-The most important ritual of Hajj is walking counter-clockwise seven times around the black cube building “Kaaba,” which lies at the centre of the Mosque.
-This place isn’t only staggering in size, but for 1.8 billion people, it represents the centre of their faith.
+During Hajj, pilgrims from all over the globe travel to Mecca to participate in several rituals.
+The most important ritual of Hajj is walking counter-clockwise seven times around the black cube building “Kaaba,” which lies at the mosque’s centre.
+This place isn’t only staggering in size; for 1.8 billion people, it represents the centre of their faith.

-Masjid Al-Haram is a sprawling complex that encompasses 356-thousand-square meters, making it half the size of the big Forbidden City in Beijing.
+Masjid Al-Haram is a sprawling complex that encompasses 356 thousand square meters, half the size of the big Forbidden City in Beijing.
 At the centre of the mosque lies the Kaaba, the foremost sacred site of Islam, towards which all Muslims around the world pray.
-The Kaaba is a cuboid-shaped stone structure that is 13.1 meters tall, with a size measuring about 11×13 meters.
+The Kaaba is a cuboid-shaped stone structure that is 13.1 meters tall and measures about 11×13 meters.

-The floor inside Kaaba is made of marble and limestone with white marble lining the walls.
+The floor inside Kaaba is made of marble and limestone, and white marble lines the walls.
 Surrounding the Kaaba is the mosque itself.
-The mosque is set over three different levels that today include nine minarets, each of which reaches a height of 89 meters.
+The mosque is set over three different levels that today include nine minarets, each reaching a height of 89 meters.
 There are 18 different gates.
-The foremost used gate is King Abdul Aziz’s gate.
-Inside the mosque, an oversized area is reserved for those wishing to circle Kaaba.
-But after you step back, you realize that even this relatively big open expanse is small, compared to the size of the mosque.
-While the space immediately around the Kaaba is restricted, pilgrims can circle it from any of the three different levels with a further extra-large prayer area.
+The gate that is used most is King Abdul Aziz’s gate.
+Inside the mosque, an oversized area is reserved for those wishing to circle the Kaaba.
+But after you step back, you realize that even this relatively big open expanse is smaller than the mosque’s size.
+While the space around the Kaaba is restricted, pilgrims can circle it from any of the three levels with a further extra-large prayer area.

 According to Islamic belief, the black stone was sent by Allah to Ibraham as he was constructing the Kaaba.
 It is today set at the eastern corner of the Kaaba.
-The Zamzam Well is 20 meters east of the Kaaba and is claimed to be a miraculous water source that was generated by Allah to assist Ibraham’s son Ismail and his mother after they were left dying of thirst in the desert.
-The well was dug perhaps by hand several years ago and goes all the way down to a wadi below at depth of 30 meters with a diameter of about 1 to 2.6 metres.
-Annually, millions drink water from the well that’s distributed to each bubbler within the mosque.
+The Zamzam Well is 20 meters east of the Kaaba.
+It is claimed to be a miraculous water source that Allah generated to assist Ibraham’s son Ismail and his mother after they were left dying of thirst in the desert.
+The well was dug perhaps by hand several years ago and went down to a wadi below at a depth of 30 meters with a diameter of about 1 to 2.6 metres.
+Millions usually drink water from the well distributed to each bubbler within the mosque.
 Between 11 and 18.5 litres are drawn every second from the well.

-The following century witnessed Islam spread rapidly, and with it came an enormous increase in the numbers of people who were wishing to go to the prominent mosque.
+The following century witnessed Islam spread rapidly, and with it came an enormous increase in the number of people who wished to go to the prominent mosques.
 The building was almost completely rebuilt during that point, with three further minarets added and more marble installed throughout the building.
-Heavy flooding during the 1620s hit twice and the mosque and Kabba were badly damaged.
-The resulting renovation had the marble flooring re-tiled, three more minarets added and a replacement stone arcade was also constructed.
-The paintings of the mosque from this era reflect an oblong structure.
-Now with seven minarets, the town of Mecca huddled closely around it.
+Heavy flooding during the 1620s hit twice, and the mosque and Kabba were severely damaged.
+The resulting renovation had the marble flooring re-tiled, three more minarets added, and a replacement stone arcade constructed.
+The paintings of the mosque from this era reflect an elliptical structure.
+Now, with seven minarets, the town of Mecca huddled closely around it.
 The mosque didn’t change this form for the subsequent 300 years.

-When King Fahd took the throne after his brother king Khaled died in 1982, it was followed by the second great expansion.
-This included another wing which would be reached through the King Fahd Gate in an additional outdoor prayer area.
+When King Fahd took the throne after his brother, King Khaled, died in 1982, it was followed by a second significant expansion.
+This included another wing, which would be reached through the King Fahd Gate in an additional outdoor prayer area.
 Throughout the king’s reign up to 2005, the Great Mosque began to take on a more modern feel, with heated floors, airconditioning escalators and a drainage system being added.
-Further additions included an official residence for the king which overlooks the mosque, more prayer areas, 18 more gates, 500 marble columns and of course more minarets.
+Further additions included an official residence for the king, which overlooks the mosque, more prayer areas, 18 more gates, 500 marble columns and, of course, more minarets.

 Al Masjid Al-Nabawi